Covariate Balancing and the Equivalence of Weighting and Doubly Robust Estimators of Average Treatment Effects: Equivalence of Estimators

 \subsection{Estimators of the ATT}

-We now establish equivalence of several common estimators of the ATT when the CBPS weights are used.
+We now establish the equivalence of several prominent estimators of the ATT when the IPT weights from equation \eqref{eq:irmoments_att_sample} are used.
 Recall that

 and the first term is always consistently estimated using the sample mean of $Y_{i}$ over the treated units, $\bar{Y}_{1}$.
-The IPW estimator for the second term, using the CBPS weights (which are automatically normalized), is
+The IPW estimator for the second term, using the IPT weights, is

-As mentioned in Section \ref{sec:balancing}, the weights in \eqref{eq:ipwcbps_mu01} sum to unity.
-These are the same weights that appear in the AIPW estimator, and so the unnormalized and normalized AIPW estimators are also the same.
-Specifically, the AIPW estimator of $\mu _{0|1}$ is
+As noted earlier, the weights in \eqref{eq:ipwcbps_mu01} sum to the number of treated units; thus, they are automatically normalized.
+The same weights also appear in the AIPW estimator.
+Therefore, the normalized and unnormalized IPW estimators coincide, as do the normalized and unnormalized AIPW estimators.
+Specifically, the AIPW estimator of $\mu _{0|1}$ is \begingroup \allowdisplaybreaks